steno-aarhus/sdcar/hiring/dif-project/team-leader.md

 personnel, including this current position and the rest of the DIF team, have a direct and impactful influence on how the culture and infrastructure is built and developed.
-Aside from working on the DIF project, other responsibilities for the research software engineer, as well as the rest of the team, include contributing to this (explicit and inclusive) culture, for instance by adding to our Common Docs (<https://steno-aarhus.github.io/research/>).
+Aside from working on the DIF project, other responsibilities for the team leader, as well as the rest of the team, include contributing to this (explicit and inclusive) culture, for instance by adding to our Common Docs (<https://steno-aarhus.github.io/research/>).

 ## Responsibilities and tasks